thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 See the [`Array.prototype.reduce` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) documentation on the Mozilla Developer Network.

-### Exercise

-While our examples have been with numbers, this can work for many data types as well.
+**EXERCISE:** While our examples have been with numbers, this can work for many data types as well.

 Write a function named `concatenate` that takes in one argument, `arr`, (array of strings) and returns the concatenation of all the strings in the array.